fjeller/fjeller.simplemapper/__documentation/_tutorial_getting_started.md

 ## Prerequisites

 Before starting, ensure you have:
-- ✅ .NET 10 SDK installed
+- ✅ .NET 9 SDK or later (compatible with .NET 9 and .NET 10)
 - ✅ Visual Studio 2022, VS Code, or Rider
 - ✅ Basic knowledge of C# and ASP.NET Core
 - ✅ Familiarity with REST APIs (helpful but not required)